ayushsoni1010/inklink/CODE_OF_CONDUCT.md

-# inkLink Code of Conduct
+# inklink Code of Conduct

-Welcome to inkLink!
+Welcome to inklink!
 We are committed to providing a welcoming and inclusive environment for all contributors.
 To maintain a positive and respectful community, we have established this Code of Conduct that applies to everyone participating in our project.

 ## 🤝 Our Pledge